mech/Notes/JavaScript/ember.md

 * Manage application state
 * Wrap the model with additional information to present to the template (also application state)

+Query params will be on the controller state.

 ## Screens and Flows